containerize-com/Products/en/blockchain-platforms/ripple/_index.md

 ---
 keywords: distributed infrastructure, decentralized platform, decentralized payment system, digital ledger technology, distributed digital ledger
 title: Ripple | Free Blockchain Based Distributed Infrastructure
 description: Ripple is an open source distributed infrastructure.
-It offers many services that provide end to end payment transfer with maximum security and transparency.
+It offers many services that provide end-to-end payment transfer with maximum security and transparency.
 singlepageh1title: Build Financial Infrastructure Using Decentralized Ledger
 singlepageh2title: Ripple is an open source decentralized payment system for cross border payments.
 It is cryptographically secure and built on top of Interledger Protocol.
 Shortdescriptionlistingpage: Ripple is an alternative open source distributed infrastructure powered by XRP Ledger and Interledger Protocol.
 It is robust, secure and provides many features.